Renting House in Germany

 German Apartments Are Typically Devoid of Appliances

-Washing machines are something you’ll need to source yourself.
-Before you buy one, measure your designated laundry space carefully.
-German apartments vary considerably, and machines come in different widths and drum sizes.
-Dryers are far less common in German households than in the UK or the US.
-Electricity is expensive here, and the cultural norm is to use a Wäscheständer — a clothes-drying rack.
-You’ll see them on balconies all across Germany, which tells you everything you need to know.
+Washing machines are your responsibility too.
+Before you buy one, measure the designated laundry space carefully, because German apartments vary considerably and machines come in different widths.
+Dryers are far less common than in the UK or North America.
+Electricity is expensive, and the cultural default is a Wäscheständer (freestanding clothes-drying rack).
+Walk through any residential neighbourhood and count the balconies.
+You’ll spot them everywhere.

 Warmmiete vs. Kaltmiete: The Rent You See Is Not the Rent You Pay

 Electricity is almost never included, even in the Warmmiete.
-You’ll need to register your own electricity contract separately with a provider like E.ON or a local Stadtwerk.
+You register your own contract separately with a provider such as E.ON or your local Stadtwerk.

 The Person Behind a Listing Can Be Anyone

-This is something German rental laws don’t fully protect you from: there is no single standardised point of contact when you rent in Germany.
-A listing could come from a private Vermieter (landlord), a Hausverwaltung (property management company), a Makler (estate agent), or a Vormieter, the outgoing tenant who may be selling their kitchen and subletting rights simultaneously.
-In a WG situation, you might be dealing with existing flatmates who hold the main lease.
+A rental listing in Germany might come from a private Vermieter (landlord), a Hausverwaltung (property management company), a Makler (estate agent), or a Vormieter, which is the outgoing tenant who may simultaneously be selling their kitchen and passing along subletting rights.
+In a shared flat, the existing flatmates often hold the primary lease and are essentially interviewing you.

 Germany Has a Lot of Deposits